The paper towel is one of the greatest inventions ever and, frankly, I think too many of us take them for granted.

 That middle ground seems to be where the best value is.

-Haven’t been to Costco yet, but hearning a lot of good things about it, including from you, so I might have to move out of my comfort zone and mosey on over.
+Haven’t been to Costco yet, but hearing a lot of good things about it, so I might have to move out of my comfort zone and mosey on over.
 They aren’t even far away.

 OK that was really cool, but I need more help, which one should I use to clean the toilet?
 I use so many sheets because I don’t want to get near anything yucky!
 Thanks for another entertaining post!
 Best regards, Barb